TomBayne/agent-skills/README.md

 ## Notes / gotchas

 * Skill link names are derived from the path under `sources/`; if sanitization collides, the script adds a short hash suffix.
-* The link script writes `.skills-hub.json` in each target dir to track hub-managed links and avoid touching non-hub symlinks.
+* The link script writes `.skills-hub.json` in each target dir to track hub-managed entries and avoid touching non-hub skills.
 * The link script dedupes by exact skill content hash and by `name:` in `SKILL.md`, keeping the newest copy (git commit time when available, otherwise file mtime).
 It prints any skipped duplicates and requires `python3`.
-* If you move `~/agent-skills`, re-run the script to refresh symlinks.
+* If you move `~/agent-skills`, re-run the script to refresh links.

 ## Sources (submodules)